-Directors Terry, Glenn and Murali recently caught up with Live Magazine to reflect on BOON's contribution to the Taranaki community over the past 50 years.
+Directors Glenn and Murali, and former Director Terry, recently caught up with Live Magazine to reflect on BOON's contribution to the Taranaki community over the past 50 years.
 Here's what they had to say, as printed in Live.

 From Puke Ariki to New Plymouth’s clock tower, BOON has played a pivotal role in shaping the fabric of Taranaki.
 As the award-winning design team reflects on reaching 50 years, their journey is one that can be defined by a pursuit of quality, innovation, and enriching relationships.